 This article is part of a larger series on Retail Management.

-It also has inventory and product management tools that can easily handle more variants and modifiers than competing ecommerce platforms, making BigCommerce a great fit for businesses with large inventories or complex product assortments.
-Monthly plans start at $29.95.
+We like that it has zero transaction fees and scalable solutions, so we recommend it for high-revenue and growing businesses needing a sales platform that can grow with them.
+And since it has inventory and product management tools that easily handle more variants and modifiers than competing ecommerce platforms, it is a great fit for businesses with large inventories or complex product assortments.

 BigCommerce Video Review